SagesseAriyanto/Watermark-Generator/README.md

 3. Click "Generate" to preview
 4. Click "Save" to export

-Watermarks are positioned at the bottom-right corner by default.

 ## 🛠️ Tech Stack

 Python • Tkinter • Pillow • PyInstaller